11 Facts About Rare Disease Day

 - The uncommon symptoms of rare diseases often mean that people receive the wrong diagnosis or go untreated.

 - Rare Disease Day was started in 2008 and is now observed in 65 counties.

 - The theme of Rare Disease Day 2017 is "Research" because research is the key to understanding and treating more rare diseases.

 One of the best ways to make a difference is simply to spread the word about Rare Disease Day.
 Whether you share with friends, relatives or your state representatives, you can help get the word out on how important it is to fund research for rare diseases!

 Make A Difference By Donating Your Car

 Another easy way to get involved today is to donate your car to Wheels For Wishes.
-Your car donation will help support local chapters of Make-A-Wish and other children’s charities, which help children facing cancer and other health conditions.
-The proceeds from your car donation will help bring a smile to more children who are living with life-threatening conditions!
+Your car donation will help support local chapters of Make-A-Wish and other children's charities, which help children facing cancer and other health conditions.
+The proceeds from your car donation will help bring a smile to more children who are living with critical illnesses!